Veterinary Technology Overview

 Graduates of Mercy's Veterinary Technology Program have achieved a 98% passing rate on the VTNE for 20+ years.

 Admission to the Veterinary Technology Program is a competitive, multi-step process.
-Students must first be admitted to Mercy College.
+Students must first be admitted to Mercy University.
 Students who meet the following criteria will be admitted as undecided-veterinary technology majors (VTPR):

 - Overall high school GPA 85% or higher